 Adding Your Child to Your Auto Insurance: Bottom Line

-Regardless of age, every driver must have car insurance, including teens with provisional and full licenses.
+Every driver, regardless of age, must have car insurance, including teens with provisional and full licenses.
 Since minors can't sign insurance contracts, parents must secure their coverage.
-You can cover teen drivers by adding them to your family policy or getting them a separate policy.

 Compare Auto Insurance Rates